jamieallan99/checkoutdemo/README.md

 * Started refactoring the Tally test to just count items and multibuys so only transaction cared about prices an realised tally could just be a function that does the counting rather than a separate pkg.
+* Realised that having a tally for each item that inluded a count and a running total meant that when a new item is added the summation would only need done with the new item.
+Therefore reinstated tally but in transaction as it isn't a unique pkg rather a helper datatype.